eli6/mcp-server-demo-with-oauth/README.md

 ```bash
 OAUTH_INTROSPECT_URL=http://localhost:3001/introspect npm run dev
 ```

+**Note**: The MCP server automatically points to the OAuth server at `http://localhost:3001` for all OAuth metadata and token validation.

 Tip: If you want to run MCP without auth locally, omit the env var: